Jacky1128/academic_homepage/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am a junior student of Electronics Information Engineering at Huazhong University of Science and Technology (HUST), Wuhan, China.
-I have been a Deep Learning Research Intern at Key Lab of Digital Earth, Aerospace Information Research Institute, Chinese Academy of Sciences (2020-2021).
+I was a Deep Learning Research Intern at Key Lab of Digital Earth, Aerospace Information Research Institute, Chinese Academy of Sciences (2020-2021).
 In 2021, I was working as a CV Research visiting student at MMLab, Shenzhen Institute of Advanced Technology (SIAT), Chinese Academy of Sciences.
+I am now a Research Intern working on few-shot semantic segmentation problems under Prof. Xinggang Wang, Huazhong University of Science and Technology.

-I am now a Research Intern under Prof. Xinggang Wang, Huazhong University of Science and Technology.
-I work on computer vision problems with special focus on Few-shot Semantic Segmentation.
+My main research interests are deep learning and graph neural networks(GNN).

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.